Sometimes it is difficult to slow down in our busy day and check ourselves: do our actions align with our values?

 If you have any questions about the ICoP, or if you would like to join our mailing list, please reach out to Dr. Alaina Beaver, Initiatives Director of Social Climate Strategy.

-8 Sessions: All take place in CASE W313 from 10:30-noon unless otherwise noted
+Eight Monday Sessions: All took place in CASE W313 from 10:30-noon unless otherwise noted

-9/9 Equity and High Impact Practices (10:30-noon, Meets in Rec Center Middle Meeting Room)
+9/9 Equity and High Impact Practices (10:30-noon, in Rec Center Middle Meeting Room)

 Description: Come explore the equity component to High Impact Practices (HIPs) for education!
 Whether you are new to HIPs or are already hip to HIPs, this session will help participants identify and articulate how HIPs are connected to equity.
 We’ll explore how HIPs are associated with disproportionately positive outcomes for students from low-income and historically underserved backgrounds.
 We’ll look at examples of how HIPs can benefit students holistically across their student experience.
 Lastly, we’ll engage in a discussion of how equity can become a more ingrained lens for all kinds of learning experiences through a few easily applied tactics.